Carers handbook contents

-A pilot project offering emotional support to carers over the phone, during the day and one evening a week.
+A project offering emotional support to carers over the phone, during the day and some evenings a week.
 It supports isolated carers who may find it difficult to attend the service in person and gives them a chance to talk confidentially through their concerns and issues around their caring role.
 Support is also offered to former carers up to a year after the person they cared for has died.

 Caring safely support